In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 The work environment is toxic and he leaves the bar for days and weeks to fend for itself.

-The club now has a $400,000 fine for failing to pay live entertainment taxes and is in $2,000,000 of debt.
+The club now has a $400,000 fine for not paying the live entertainment taxes and is in $2,000,000 of debt.

 Jon recons the bar with expert mixologist Rachel Ford.